blast007/bzflag-model-writer/README.md

 This uses some types and constants from the Mesa gl.h file under the MIT license.

 This uses some code and textures from BZFlag, copyright Tim Riker.
-It is dual-licensed LGPL 2.1 and Apache 2.0, and I am choose to use it under the LGPL 2.1.
+It is dual-licensed LGPL 2.1 and Apache 2.0, and I am choosing to use it under the LGPL 2.1.

 The original code here is licensed under the LGPL 2.1 as well.